Fremantle Arts Centre

-The Fremantle Arts Centre is a historic building complex on Ord Street in Fremantle, Western Australia.
+The Fremantle Arts Centre is historic building complex on Ord Street in Fremantle, Western Australia.

-The heritage-listed building complex was built using convict labour between 1861 and 1868 and was used as a psychiatric hospital, initially called the Fremantle Lunatic Asylum, and often as Fremantle Asylum.
-It was later renamed the Asylum for the Criminally Insane, and also known as the Lunatic Asylum & Old Women's Home.
+The heritage-listed building complex was built using convict labour between 1861 and 1868 and was used as a psychiatric hospital, initially called the Fremantle Lunatic Asylum, and later known as the Asylum for the Criminally Insane.
+As of 2026 its used for art exhibitions, artist residencies, education, and live performances, the venue and its activities are managed by Walyalup Fremantle Arts Centre..